Watch this clip to know when to get help if you are having angina.

 Acute arterial occlusion is a serious condition that occurs when blood flow in a leg artery stops suddenly.
 Read on to know what symptoms to look for, and when to get medical care.

 Peripheral artery disease occurs when the arteries that carry blood to the limbs are narrowed or blocked.
 This is usually due to a buildup of plaque in the walls of the arteries.
+Learn more about risk factors, symptoms, and home care.

 Watch this to learn what to expect before and during the TAVR procedure.